morskyjezek/neh-grant-data-project/README.md

 #### 02b.
 Transforming

-Creating a list of coordinate points for displaying on a map.
+Extracting a list of coordinate points for displaying on a map.
+This notebook demonstrates a process for geolocating the information in the raw grant data from the previous steps.

 #### 02c.
 Exporting